Capital One Smart Rewards Mastercard

 Regardless of your redemption, points won't expire if your account remains in good standing.
 However, closing your account will forfeit your accumulated points.

-• Reward points for payments: Earns five points for every dollar paid towards the card balance, promoting timely payments and financial responsibility.
+• Reward points for payments: Earns 5 points per $1 paid towards your balance†, promoting timely payments and financial responsibility.

 • No annual fee: Ideal for those seeking a cost-effective credit card option without additional yearly charges.